top of page

 • Cultural differences may alter the way leader-member relationships are perceived.

 Nonetheless, decades of research support the relevance of the LMX theory of leadership, especially in understanding trust, fairness, and relationship quality in leadership.
+Summarizing key themes, LMX theory highlights the importance of high-quality leader–member exchanges and the dynamic processes shaping these relationships.
+Future research should address gaps in understanding how LMX develops, the contextual influences on LMX quality, and the broader organizational impacts of these exchanges.

 The Leader-Member Exchange (LMX) theory redefines leadership by emphasizing the quality of relationships between leaders and individual followers.
 According to the leader member theory of leadership, leaders form unique bonds with each team member, producing in-groups with high trust and out-groups with more transactional interactions.